Updated June 2026

 - Detail of the change: the new figures and percentage uplifts.

-- Impact on patients: the cost impact across treatment types, exemption coverage figures (DHSC estimates approximately 36% of NHS dental courses are delivered free to exempt patients), and the assessment that the uplift sits below CPI.
+- Impact on patients: the cost impact across treatment types, exemption coverage, and the assessment that the uplift sits below CPI.

 - Impact on dental practices: no direct administrative burden (Compass system handles new figures automatically), no change to GDS contract payments, no change to UDA arrangements.